 An extended four bedroom semi detached house situated a short walk from an excellent range of local amenities.
-The living accommodation is arranged over two levels and briefly comprises an entrance porch, living room/dining room, kitchen, full width conservatory and useful additional family room/study with an adjoining shower room on the ground floor.
+The living accommodation is arranged over two levels and briefly comprises an entrance porch, living room/dining room, kitchen, full width conservatory and useful store room (formerly the garage) with the potential for an additional shower room on the ground floor.
 The first floor comprises a modern fitted bathroom incorporating a free-standing bath and four bedrooms (three doubles), two of which have fitted wardrobes.

 Externally to the front a block-paved driveway leads to the front door whilst the rear garden is laid to decking plus an area of patio for ease of maintenance.
 The rear garden is enclosed by fence boundaries and offers a good degree of privacy backing onto a small copse of trees with timber built shed to remain.